daBatmanCoder/ZK-WILL/README.md

 ## Usage

-First we start with our circuits
+We start with our circuits

 ### Merkle Tree